civAnimal/autofill-arrays-vc/README.md

 ### Notes

-* Most of the data has been sourced, with thanks, from `wikipedia`.
+* Most of the data has been sourced, with thanks, from https://www.wikipedia.org
 * Released under ...
 Creative Commons License (CC BY-SA).